 The Visa Waiver Program (VWP)

-With limited exceptions, nonimmigrant visa applicants aged 14 to 79 are required to schedule an appointment for an interview with a U.S. consular officer.
-The Embassy does not accept walk-in applications.
-If you are under 14 or 80 and over, please click here for more information.
-You are not required to wait until your U.S. visa expires before applying.
+With limited exceptions, nonimmigrant visa applicants aged 14 to 79 are required to apply for a visa in person through a pre-arranged appointment.
+If you are under 14 or 80 and over, you may not be required to attend in person and should click here for further information.
+Please note if you hold a valid visa you are not required to wait until it expires before applying for a new one.

 Did you return the I-94/W?